Once you have successfully completed the Foundation Programme you can then apply to train in a specialty of your choice.

 How to apply

-In the main recruitment round, applicants complete an online application form around October and November and are usually invited to interview between December and March.
+In the main recruitment round, applicants complete an online application form around October or November and are usually invited to interview between December and March.

-Interviews are in person (so bear this in mind if you are taking time out overseas).
-For many specialties you will be expected to take with you an application portfolio (sometimes called an 'evidence folder') which demonstrates your suitability for that specialty or programme.
+Interviews may be in person or online.
+For a number of specialties, you may be asked to provide an application portfolio (sometimes called an 'evidence folder') which demonstrates your suitability for that specialty or training programme.

 It is therefore helpful to start gaining and gathering evidence of the required experiences, skills and attributes for the specialty to which you are applying as soon as possible (particularly during Foundation Training but also in medical school).
 It will also be important to have an up-to-date CV detailing your experience, skills and achievements to date.